azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 * Rerun the command to show the API permissions

-> There is no CLI command to grant consent to the default directory.
+> Note that there is no CLI command to grant consent to the default directory.
 Granting consent requires a few REST API calls.
 Follow the portal steps to navigate to the API Permissions dialog and then click on the button to grant consent

 ## Challenge Answers

+Here are the answers to the challenge part of the lab.

 * Find your subscription ID and copy the GUID to the clipboard